gwu-libraries/social-feed-manager/docs/faq.rst

 TwitterItems are created as they appear at the time they are captured from Twitter.
-However, tweets on Twitter can change afterwards; they can be further retweeted, they can be deleted, etc.  In fact, an advantage of using SFM is that it takes a snapshot of tweets before, in their ephemeral nature, they change or disappear!
+However, tweets on Twitter can change afterwards; they can be further retweeted, they can be deleted, etc.  In fact, an advantage of using SFM is that it takes a snapshot of tweets before they change or disappear!

 Currently there is no way to "update" a TwitterItem with any changes that may have occurred to the corresponding tweet.
 This is something we might